tonyjoblin/photos/README.md

 ## TODO

 Display list of photos on photo#index page
-Create photo needs to create uploads folder if it does not exist.
 Backend validation on create photo action by mime type, and photo size, and number of photos uploaded.
 Deleting photo
 Adding captions to photos